Apollonia (Illyria): Classical period

 Apollonia began to mint its own coins in the 5th century BC.

 In c.
-450 BC the territory of Apollonia was expanded towards the south after the victory of the Apollonians in Thronium on the borders of the land of Abantis, in the coastal area of the Bay of Aulon.
+450 BC the territory of Apollonia was expanded towards the south after the victory of the Apollonians in Thronion on the borders of the land of the indigenous tribe of Amantes, in the coastal area of the Bay of Aulon.
+By conquering Thronion, the Apolloniates had achieved two goals: they had substantially enlarged their territory towards the Illyrian hinterland and had also acquired a profitable source of money.
+It gave the Apolloniates control over the lower valley of the Shushicë river, a tributary of the Aoös (modern Vjosa), and consolidated their control over the sanctuary of Nymphaion and the area of the bitumen mines of present-day Selenicë, located to the east of the confluence of the Shushicë into the Aoös.
+Through that expansion Apollonia benefitted from the exploitation of new fertile lands.
+With the spoils of Thronion, the Apolloniates erected a monument at Olympia celebrating their victory and conquest.
+This turn may have also been the result of Apollonia's increasing power towards nearby Epirote lands.
 Apollonian land was bounded on the south-east by the territory of the Bylliones.
 In this early era, Apollonia began to expand to the south of the Aous valley and incorporporated in the function of its economy other Greek colonists and natives who lived in this area.
 The social hierarchy didn't change and both native Illyrians and the unprivileged colonists to the south of Aous joined the lower classes of the expanded territory of Apollonia.
 This relatively fixed colonial division may have brought socially closer the native Illyrians and the colonists of the lower classes.

 Herodotus and Conon relate an anecdote concerning a man named Evenius or Peithenius, who was tasked with guarding the sheep sacred to Helios, but wolves attacked and devoured the animals.
 Evenius said nothing and planned on buying other sheep to make up for the loss, but the other Apollonians soon found out and gouged out his eyes.
 A famine then broke out as the earth ceased to bear fruit, because of Helios' wrath; the soil grew fertile again only after the Apollonians consulted the Oracle of Delphi and compensated the blinded man with property, while the gods gave him the gift of prophecy.
 This little anecdote attest to the divine introduction of prophecy, rather than a real biographical event.